TUNASHA/Hydrostatic-Pressure-Sensor-Library/readme.md

-# Pressure sensor

-This is a library works with a 24 volt pressure level sensor.
+#Pressure-Sensor-Library This is an Arduino library for an MCU to communicate with a hydrostatic pressure sensor, suitable for liquid level measurement in a tank if the pressure is scaled to litres or any other preferred measurement unit